Yoga and Breast Cancer

 Yoga also aims to slow down mental chatter or racing thoughts and help you feel present in each moment.
 Yoga’s mental exercises, such as meditation and breathing, can be done on their own or added to the physical practice.
 Yoga exercises that regulate breathing are called pranayama.
 Pranayama can be calming and have been shown to improve immune function in people in active cancer treatment.

 When you think of yoga, you may think of the poses, physical movements and breathing exercises the practice involves.
-But well-rounded yoga also involves meditation, one of the Five Principles of Yoga.
+But well-rounded yoga also involves meditation.
 Research shows meditation has many benefits, especially to people with breast cancer.

 Meditation means connecting to a relaxed, aware state of mind.
 There are many different types of meditation, but all encourage you to relax.
 You may focus on your breath, on sounds or on the movement of the body itself.